 Students can also collect equipment, homework and uniform warnings.
 These are logged in organisers.
-3 warnings will equate to 1 behaviour point.
+3 warnings will equate to 1 Behaviour point.
+This will be communicated home via Satchel One, by form tutors.

-Other sanctions and strategies used to address inappropriate behaviour a) Work / Behaviour Report
+Other sanctions and strategies used to address inappropriate behaviour a) Work / Behaviour Report / Target Diary